PM Congratulates New Nepalese Counterpart On Winning Confidence Vote - UrduPoint

 PM Congratulates New Nepalese Counterpart On Winning Confidence Vote

-"I congratulate H.E.
-Sher Bahadur Deuba, Prime Minister of Nepal, on winning the vote of confidence from the House of Representatives," the prime minister posted on his Twitter account.
+Taking to Twitter, the PM said: “I congratulate H.E.
+Sher Bahadur Deuba, Prime Minister of Nepal, on winning the vote of confidence from the House of Representatives,”.

 Imran Khan expressed desire to continue working with Nepal in areas of common interest.